 Was screened at the 1958 Brussels World's Fair, where judges (and then critics) Jean-Luc Godard and François Truffaut awarded it the top-prize.
 It was said the film was a great influence on starting Godard's and Truffaut's illustrious careers, both of whom within a year went on to make their first films Breathless (1960) and The 400 Blows (1959), respectively.

-Oscar winner Mercedes McCambridge, only appears in the film because she was having lunch with Orson Welles during filming and Welles convinced her to film a scene.
-Welles had her wear a leather jacket, he cut her hair himself and had her character say the sinister line, "I wanna watch."
+Oscar winner Mercedes McCambridge only appears in the film because she was having lunch with Orson Welles during filming and Welles convinced her to film a scene.
+He had her wear a leather jacket, cut her hair himself and had her character say the sinister line, "I wanna watch."

 The 1998 restoration was supposed to premiere at the 1998 Cannes Film Festival.
 However, the day before the premiere, the showing was canceled by Beatrice Welles (Orson Welles's daughter), who has a long history of interfering with showings of her father's work through threats of litigation.

 Orson Welles initially despised the title "Touch of Evil", having had nothing to do with its conception.
 Over the years, however, he grew to like it, and eventually considered it the best title out of all his films.